tobiasbrinker/gap_detection/README.md

 * hdbscan 0.8.22

 ## Installation
-1. Make sure you have setup a [ROS workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).
+1. Make sure you have set up a [ROS workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).
 2. Clone this repository into the source directory of your workspace e.g. `catkin_ws/src/gap_detection`
 3. Install dependencies <br> `pip install -r requirements.txt`
 4. Build the package from the workspace root directory <br> `catkin_make`